Korn's inequality from the viewpoint of calculus of variations: The toolkit: Burkholder's method and calculus of variations

 where we define $L^p(w)$ on martingales as:

-\end{theorem} The constant in the theorem can be made explicit and is in particular independent of dimension.
+\end{theorem} The implied constant in the theorem can be made explicit and is in particular independent of dimension.

-The technique we will use in the following to obtain upper bounds for Korn's inequalities is similar to the technique pioneered by Bañuelos and Wang in~\cite{Banuelos1995SHARP2po} in the context of the Iwaniec-Martin conjecture.
-Namely, one defines via heat extension for each $T>0$ a martingale $M_t=P_{T-t}\nabla u(B_t),0\le t<T$ (a slightly peculiar Brownian motion is required, see the next section for details) associated to the gradient $\nabla u$ and then considers its projections: in the Iwaniec-Martin case, these are $X_t=P_{\mathrm{CO}^+(2)}(M_t)$, $Y_t=P_{\mathrm{CO}^-(2)}(M_t)$.
-If $Y_t$ is differentially subordinated to $X_t$ (up to a multiplicative constant), Burkholder's method implies $L^p$ bounds for the martingales, which then in the limit imply the $L^p$ bounds for $\nabla u$ and its projections.
+The technique we will use in the following to obtain upper bounds for Korn's inequalities is similar to the technique pioneered by Bañuelos and Wang in~\cite{Banuelos1995SHARP2po} in the context of the Iwaniec conjecture (sometimes referred to as the Iwaniec-Martin conjecture).
+Namely, one defines via heat extension for each $T>0$ a martingale $M_t=P_{T-t}\nabla u(B_t),0\le t<T$ (a slightly peculiar Brownian motion is required, see the next section for details) associated to the gradient $\nabla u$ and then considers its projections: in the Iwaniec case, these are $X_t=P_{\mathrm{CO}^+(2)}(M_t)$, $Y_t=P_{\mathrm{CO}^-(2)}(M_t)$.
+If $Y_t$ is differentially subordinate to $X_t$ (up to a multiplicative constant), Burkholder's method implies $L^p$ bounds for the martingales, which then in the limit imply the $L^p$ bounds for $\nabla u$ and its projections.